sensei-Nyanko/learngit/readme.md

-git is distributed version contron system. git is free software.
+git is a distributed version contron system. git is free software distributed under the GPL.